cesarsalesgomes/dna/README.md

 1. Clone this repo with git.

-2. Install back-end and front-end dependencies by running `npm install` within both directories (`dna-backend` and `dna-frontend`).
+2. Install back-end and front-end dependencies by running `npm install` within both directories (`nestjs` and `angular`).

-3. Start the back-end development server with `docker-compose up`.
+3. Start the back-end development server with `docker-compose up` under the folder dna.

 4. Start the front-end development server with `ng serve`.